guttih/Glosur/linux.md

    sudo dd bs=4M if=~/Downloads/CentOS-Stream-9-latest-x86_64-dvd1.iso of=/dev/sdb status=progress oflag=sync
    sudo
    ```
+   When the command finishes, you should have a bootable OS installation disk.
+5. Insert the bootable OS installation USB into the computer you want to install the OS on
+6. Turn on the computer (this should run the OS installation process)
+   - If the OS installation process does not start
+      I.  You will need to change the boot order in you BIOS so that the USB drive is first in the boot order.
+      II.
+Turn you computer off, and then off again

 ### Delete (Deltree)
  Delete all node folders and theyr content, recursivly